yograterol/flask-bundle-system/docs/index.rst

 ..
-System Bundle documentation master file, created by sphinx-quickstart on Thu Jul 25 15:03:55 2013.
+Bundle System documentation master file, created by sphinx-quickstart on Thu Jul 25 15:03:55 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to System Bundle's documentation!
+Welcome to Bundle System's documentation!
 =========================================

 Contents: